More Able, Additional & Special Educational Needs

 Special educational needs & disabilities

-Mr Jones, the Inclusion Leader, identifies from our data and through progress dialogues with staff, the pupils who may require additional support to reach their potential.
-Working with Miss Barry, he implements, monitors and evaluates the impact of interventions.
+Miss Mount our SENDCo , liaises with teachers and the Senior Leaders to identify from our data and through progress dialogues with staff, the pupils who may require additional support to reach their potential.
+Working with the SLT and staff across the school Miss Mount oversees, monitors and evaluates the impact of interventions through the use of Edukey, an online tool.